ThatXliner/gitmoji-atom/README.md

 ---

-This is the (unofficial) Atom port of the [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=Vtrois.gitmoji-vscode)
+This is the Atom port of the [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=Vtrois.gitmoji-vscode).
+No more need to search through [gitmoji.dev](https://gitmoji.dev/)!

 ## Installation